 - Transporting students to and from school present additional risks of transmission, since students and the driver will be confined to a relatively small space.

 One way to mitigate the spread of COVID-19, and other infectious diseases in schools, is through regular cleaning and disinfection of school facilities and buses.
-In our Guide to School Disinfection, we offer suggestions to plan for and implement a program to keep schools as health as possible.
+In our Guide to School Disinfection, we offer suggestions to plan for and implement a program to keep schools as healthy as possible.

 FOUR STEPS TO CREATING A HEALTHY SCHOOL ENVIRONMENT